Sixty Years of Photos, Filed Under Scan Day

 Get Scanned Photos in the Right Order in Immich (2026)

-You self-host Immich, you scanned the family archive, and now every print from 1962 to 1999 sits at the top of the timeline under the day the scanner ran.
-Nothing is broken.
-Here's exactly how Immich decides which date a photo gets — and the three ways to put your scans where they belong, including fixing them in place without re-uploading anything.
+You scanned the family archive, and now every print from 1962 to 1999 sits at the top of your Immich timeline under the day the scanner ran.
+Here is how Immich picks each photo's date, and three fixes that put your scans where they belong, including one that works in place with no re-uploading.

 There are three ways out: